kenshoo/persistence-layer/README.md

 Do you have a flow of business rules to run upon persistence?

-If so, then PL may be the library you need.
+If so, then PL may be the library you needed.

 PL is a Java mutation layer for business entities where you can define a flow to be executed upon every mutation.
 The flow can contain enrichments and validations.